THIRU-AIML/GCP-MLOPS/README.md

-# This repo is for my upcoming session on continous model deployment
+# This repo is for my upcoming session on continous model deployment and test

 UPdate in AIEngineering channel